mui/material-ui/docs/src/pages/system/sx/sx.md

 Each `@material-ui/core` component supports the `sx` prop.
 The prop is a superset of CSS, that let's you add any CSS to the underlaying component, while mapping values to different theme keys.
 This should help you in keeping your elements consistent.

+We recommend you use this prop whenever you need to add one-of style overrides on the Material-UI components.
+If you repetedly add the same styles on some component, than the `styled()` is better alternative, as it allows you to specify them only one and reuse them in all component instances.

 {{"demo": "pages/system/sx/GettingStarted.js", "defaultCodeOpen": true}}

+# Property to theme key mapping

+You can explore the [System API](system/api/) page to discover how the different css (and custom) properties are mapped to the theme keys.

+# Value as function

+If you wish to use the theme for some css property that is not supported by the system, you can use function as a value, where you willl have access to the theme object.

+{{"demo": "pages/system/sx/ValueAsFunction.js", "defaultCodeOpen": true}}

+# Breakpoints

+If you would like to have responsive values for some CSS property, you may use the breakpoints shorthand syntax.
+We offer two ways of defining the breakpoints:

+## Breakpoints as array

+The first option is to define your breakpoints in an array, from the smallest to the largest breakpoint.

+{{"demo": "pages/system/sx/BreakpointsAsArray.js", "defaultCodeOpen": true}}

+## Breakpoints as object

+The second option for defining breakpoints is to define them with object, having the breakpoints as keys.
+Here is an example of how you may define the previous example by using breakpoints as object.

+{{"demo": "pages/system/sx/BreakpointsAsObject.js", "defaultCodeOpen": true}}

+## Custom breakpoints

+You can also specify your own custom breakpoints and use them as keys when defining the breakpoint object.
+Here is an example of how to do that.

+{{"demo": "pages/system/sx/CustomBreakpoints.js", "defaultCodeOpen": true}}